A regular $n$-gon spiral: Introduction

 We desire to find the $n \to \infty$ limit behavior of the sequence $V(n)$ shown in the Fig. \ref{lam1} construction.
 In particular, we pose a slightly more general question: if the side length of each $n$-gon in the Fig. \ref{lam1} construction is instead given by $\ell_s(n) = n^{-s}$, for which values of $s \in \mathbb{R}$ does the sequence $\vn{\ell_s}{n}$ converge as $n \to \infty$?
 The answer to this question is one of the main results of this paper:

 \begin{theorem}[Convergence of $\vn{\ell_s}{n}$] \end{theorem}

 We conclude the introduction by outlining the rest of the paper.
 In Section \ref{construct}, we formally define the geometric construction of the $n$-gon spiral (Definition \ref{dcon}) with an arbitrary length function, leading to a formula for the shared polygon vertex points (Lemma \ref{lamv}).
+We also derived a formula for the sequence of polygon centers (Proposition \ref{centers}) and a curve which provides a smooth continuation of the shared vertex point sequence (Proposition \ref{interp}).
 In Section \ref{converge}, we use Lemma \ref{lamv} to prove Theorem \ref{thm1}, and then give a corollary to the theorem.
-In Section \ref{telescoping_spiral}, we introduce a special case of the $n$-gon spiral which admits particularly nice algebraic expressions, including a closed form analytic continuation of the discrete spiral to real values of $n$ (Theorem \ref{thm_analytic}) and an appearance of the golden ratio (Remark \ref{rem1}).
+In Section \ref{telescoping_spiral}, we introduce a special case of the $n$-gon spiral which admits particularly nice algebraic expressions, including a closed-form smooth continuation of the discrete spiral to real values of $n$ (Theorem \ref{thm_analytic}) and an appearance of the golden ratio (Remark \ref{rem1}).